 This department focuses on the development of analytical tests, stable formulation and appropriate methods for administration of new vaccines.
 Moreover, the department evaluates the efficacy and safety of these vaccines.
 There are four expertise groups:

-Biomolecular Mass Spectrometry – Mass spectrometry is used to identify and quantify proteins and LPS in vaccines, demonstrate the presence of posttranslational and chemical modifications in proteins and determine B and T cell epitopes in antigens.
+Biomolecular Mass Spectrometry – Mass spectrometry is used to identify and quantify proteins, excipients and adjuvants in vaccines, demonstrate the presence of posttranslational and chemical modifications in proteins and determine B and T cell epitopes in antigens.

 Delivery & Formulation – New vaccines are composed to yield stable products that can be appropriately administered.
-Formulation of vaccines are investigated as liquid formulations or as solid formulations (freeze-drying, spray drying).
-Vaccine administration routes such as intranasal, intradermal or oral administration routes are also explored.
+Formulation of vaccines are investigated as liquid formulations or as solid formulations (freeze-drying).
+Vaccine administration routes such as intranasal, intradermal or intramuscular administration routes are also explored.